jonah-gourlay44/gym2real/pages/docs/controllers/controllers.md

 permalink: pages/docs/controllers
 ---

-# Controllers

 Controllers are the top-level structure used to run control loops.
-They can communicate with drivers via ROS2, and are executed via the commandline.
+They are created by the MemoryManager from a YAML configuration file.

+# API

+## `addTransforms`
+Sets a vector of pre-transforms and a vector of post-transforms which are used during the control loop.

+## `run`
+Runs the control loop.